 Time & Material

-When you raise a new invoice WorkBook will help you determine what are to be billed and what data to insert on the invoice lines.
+When you raise a new invoice, WorkBook will help you determine who are to be billed and what data to insert on the invoice lines.
 WorkBook can copy data to the invoice lines for you, so you only need to make sure that the wording is good.
 You are given a list of “Copy” choices when raising the invoice:

 Copy from Price Quote

 Copy from Schedule

 Copy from Expenditures

 Copy Payment Plan

 For accurate billing, the invoice should look good and be well-structured.
 It’s not only a matter of choosing the font type and layout, which of course follows the company design, but it’s also a matter of having the right information placed on the invoice, so it’s easily readable and easily approved by your client.
 Invoices can be emailed directly from the system.